UTM-Robotics/utmrobotics.github.io-DEPRECATED-/_pages/elections.md

 ---

 <div align="left">
   <p>We're hosting elections!
 We have two candidates running for the Events Coordinator position!
+Please cast your vote for one of them <a href="https://forms.gle/C9B4moqgK1diT9T6A">here</a>.
+Please note that you must be a registered member of the club to vote, as of April 5th, 2020. </p>

-Please read their nomination statements: </p>
+  <p> For more information about the candidates, please read their nomination statements: </p>
   <hr>
   <h3>Taznim Reza</h3>
   <p> My name is Tasnim, and I’m running for the position of VP- Events Coordinator.
 I’m incredibly passionate about robotics, and have been working with the field for the past 4 years!
 I have experience being the Mechanical Team Captain for my FRC robotics team, a member of multiple Hackathons, and I am also an Executive Team Member of UofTHacks. </p>